cheriangeorge/System-Commands-course/Week2.md

   - exit code always has a value between *0 and 255*
   - 0 : Success
   - 1 : Failure
-  - 2 : Misuse
+  - 2 : Misuse (insufficient permissions)
-  - 126 : command cannot be executed
+  - 126 : command cannot be executed (usually due to insufficient permissions to execute a file)
-  - 127 : command not found
+  - 127 : command not found (usually due to command typos)
   - 130 : processes killed using control+c
   - 137 : processes killed using `kill -9 <pid>`
   - If the exit code is more than 256 then the exitcode%256 will be reported as the exit code
+  - `exit 0` or `exit 1` or `exit <n>` exits with exit code n
+  - Used when there are command dependencies (ie: run second command only if first command completes successfully)
 * **Flags set in bash** `echo $-`
   - h : locate hash commands
   - B : braceexpansion enabled